Many people used to think that it was impossible to write superior quality content while getting top ranking on Google at the same time.

 Meta Keyword Description Tag

 Make sure you are using your “meta keyword description” space as well which you will find right under your meta description on WordPress.
-Just write your keywords with maybe different spellings or even spacing depending on your keywords and separate them by a coma, such as this: superior quality content, superior quality article, superior quality articles, superior quality blog content, superior quality website content, etc… You get the idea!
+Just write your keywords with maybe different spellings or even spacing depending on your keywords and separate them by a comma, such as this: superior quality content, superior quality article, superior quality articles, superior quality blog content, superior quality website content, etc… You get the idea!

 2) Make sure you use your main keywords as an anchor text that will link to another internal page of your blog or site.